Peter Gassner: Career

 Gassner worked on DB2 for IBM's Silicon Valley Lab.
 He also worked for IBM Research at the Almaden Research Center.

 Beginning at the age of 30, he worked for PeopleSoft for 9 years as both Chief Architect and General Manager of PeopleTools.

 He then worked for Salesforce.com as Senior Vice President of Technology.

 After 4 years of working at Salesforce, he saw an opportunity to offer software focused on life sciences built on Salesforce's platform.

-In 2007, along with Mitch Wallace, Doug Ostler, and Matt Wallach, he launched Veeva, a software firm that serves life sciences companies.
+In 2007, along with Matt Wallach, Doug Ostler, and Mitch Wallace, he launched Veeva Systems, a software firm that serves life sciences companies.

 Personal life

 Gassner is married and has 2 sons.
 He lives in Pleasanton, California.
 He speaks Thai language.